marshallracer/oldsu-linux/README.md

   * If you want to use the alsa tweak (see guide linked at the top), do `ALSATWEAK="true" ./install-osu`.
 I made this an option because it gave me a lot of audio problems (extremely fast/staticy/distorted).
 5. Launch osu.
 You can either type `osu` in the command line, or if you like GUI's, you can just search "osu" in whatever application launcher you might have.
 Use the command `osukill` to force kill osu.

 You can also specifiy your own WINEPREFIX, WINESERVER, WINE, WINECFG, and WINETRICKS in your environment.
 Defaults are used otherwise of course. e.g. `WINEPREFIX="..."
 WINE="..."
 WINESERVER="..."
-WINE="..."
 WINECFG="..." ./install-osu`

 # Discord Rich Presence